 In this paper we consider one of the simplest models of disease spread, the SIR model\cite{ogilvymckendrickwalker}.
 Our focus here is to quantify the social cost of a pandemic within the framework of the SIR model.
 As a society we would like to use interventions in order to minimise the damage caused by the disease.

-Medical interventions like finding better treatments (drugs) and preventions (vaccines) are of course very important.
-However, our concern here is with interventions which limit the spread of infection by changing the social behaviour of the population.
-Lockdowns limit the spread of disease by reducing social contact; however, they also prevent the economy from functioning normally and so, come with an economic cost.
+By far the most important interventions are medical: doctors, nurses, medical infrastructure, treatments (drugs), preventive measures (vaccines), testing and contact tracing.
+When a pandemic breaks out it takes time to develop some of these interventions.
+Safe vaccines and drugs take time to test and develop.
+If the infections get out of hand, contact tracing too becomes impractical.
+We are then left with the non-medical interventions, like lockdowns, which limit the spread of infection by changing the social behaviour of the population.
+This is the focus of the present paper.
+Lockdowns limit the spread of disease by reducing social contact; however, they also prevent the economy from functioning normally and so, come with a socio-economic (SE) cost.
 Like the health cost of a pandemic, the economic cost of a lockdown can be debilitating: lockdowns affect lives and livelihoods, cause physical and mental trauma and even deaths.